 - In That Thing You Do!, the drummer from the Wonders meets his favorite jazz musician, and he's so awestruck that he blurts out, "You're my biggest fan!"

-- Doctor Who episode "The Unquiet Dead".
-The Doctor to Charles Dickens.
-Bonus points for having to explain to Mr. Dickens what the term "Fan" actually means.
+- In "The Unquiet Dead", the Doctor to Charles Dickens.
+Bonus points for having to explain to Mr. Dickens what the term "fan" actually means.

 Fifth Doctor: Who are you?

 Tenth Doctor: Oh, yes.

 Tenth Doctor: [smugly, nodding] Here it comes, yeah, yeah I am.

 Tenth Doctor: Yeah... [beat] What?

 Tenth Doctor: What do you mean a fan?
 I'm not just a fan, I'm you-

 Fifth Doctor: OK, you're my biggest fan.

 - And a young fan gushes this repeatedly over a pop star in Dollhouse after winning an internet contest to spend the evening with her.
 She's actually Sierra, who's been programmed with the personality of an adoring fangirl to serve as Echo's backup on a mission to secretly protect said pop star.